Chocolate Pound Cake

 -

-Place the cake on a rack set over parchment and pour the glaze over the crown, letting it drip naturally for those sexy lines.
+Place the cooled cake on a serving plate, then slowly pour the warm glaze over the top, letting it drip down.

-Let the glaze set 20 to 30 minutes before slicing so the cuts are clean.
+Let the glaze set for at least 20 minutes before slicing for the cleanest slices.

 Substitutions

-- Sour cream -> Full fat Greek yogurt
+- Replace sour cream with full-fat Greek yogurt

 Tips